Does your ADHD child’s behaviour seem to get worse when they come home after school?

 Holding It Together All Day

-For some children, the school day requires enormous effort.
+For some children, holding it together all day at school takes enormous effort.

 They are: